fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

     takes up most of the execution time in the profile.
 So, is there a way to make it faster?

-    One hypothesis is that the method does a lot of redundant divisions.
-    Imagine that the number 101 is being tested as a prime number.
-This implementation tests whether it is divisible by 2 (no), then 3 (no), and then 4, but 4 is a multiple of 2, and you know it isn\'t divisible by 2.

 3. As a hypothesis, change the `__next__()` method so that it only searches the list of known prime numbers.
 You know that if the